You have an ethical and legal responsibility to provide optimal welfare and sound husbandry practices to all livestock on your farm.

 Vaccinations protect alpacas from preventable clostridial diseases such as pulpy kidney and tetanus.
 Alpacas should be vaccinated at least twice yearly (coming into spring and autumn) with 5 in 1 vaccine.

-Intact males or recently castrated mature males must not be run with females as they can harass the females which can cause stress and sometimes cause pregnant females to abort.
+Intact males or recently castrated males must not be run with females as they can harass the females which can cause stress and sometimes cause pregnant females to abort.
+Entire male alpacas should not be run with sheep or goats

 Castration is an important component of the on-farm management of male alpacas in Australia, because it decreases aggression towards other alpacas and humans, and improves the economic value of the herd, since wethers can be sold as guard animals, for fleece production, or used in the evolving alpaca meat industry.
 Surgical castration is an Act of Veterinary Science in some Australian jurisdictions.
 The use of pain relief is recommended.
 Alpaca scrotal anatomy is not suitable for the use of rubber rings as a form of castration – rubber rings should NOT be used.